-As much as education advocates (like myself) like to draw lines between education and business (exhibits A and B), there are some undeniable parallels.
+As much as education advocates like to draw lines between education and business (exhibit A, my last article here), there are some undeniable parallels.
 For example, there is a LOT of money at stake.
-In 2014, we spent \$634 billion on public education in the United States.
+In 2012, we spent \$621 million on public education in the United States.